artofcodeph/artofcodeph/README.md

 * **[helpeerz-feather-v1](https://github.com/artofcodeph/helpeerz-feather-v1):** Actively pushing UI/UX and styling updates.
 * **[arthurabogadil.com](https://github.com/artofcodeph/arthurabogadil.com):** Continuous tweaks and updates to my personal portfolio.
 * **[pytests](https://github.com/artofcodeph/pytests):** A collection of high-quality Python guides, scripts, and tests designed for mastering core language concepts, from basic collections to advanced metaprogramming.
+* ** Also speaking at different engagements sharing what i know regarding software and web development.
+More on this soon.
 ---

 ### 📺 Latest from Throttles and Keyboards